link-discord/anti-nsfw-guide/guide/terms-of-service/README.md

 # Disputes Resolution

-If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting the Company.
+If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting us.

 # For European Union (EU) Users